kolulu23/ttfa/README.md

 1. SpringBoot, the "baseline" of building services
 2. Quarkus, for it is hyped(in a good way?)
 3. Micronaut, I have seen some projects using it and interested
-4. Vert.x Web, never used it but want to try it for a long time, though it is debatable to be on the list since the abstraction level it provides is relatively low

 other frameworks may get added in the future.